John Stones: Youth

-2013: FIFA U-20 World Cup

 Stones was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup in May 2013.
 He made his England U20 debut on 16 June, in a 3–0 win in a warm-up game against Uruguay.
 He made his under-21s debut against Scotland on 13 August 2013, playing the entire 90 minutes of a 6–0 win for England at Bramall Lane.

 Senior

 2014–2015: Beginnings

 Stones was named as a standby player for England's 2014 FIFA World Cup squad, but was not included in the final squad.
 Stones made his England debut on 30 May in a 3–0 friendly win over Peru at Wembley, replacing Everton teammate Leighton Baines for the final 15 minutes.
 On 3 September 2014, Stones made his first England start in a friendly against Norway at Wembley Stadium.
 Five days later, in England's first match of UEFA Euro 2016 qualification, Stones made his competitive debut in a 2–0 victory away to Switzerland at St. Jakob-Park, Basel.